Alsace Tour: 2021 (POSTPONED TO 2022)

 This tension resurfaced at the turn of the twentieth century when Emile Rupp, a student of Widor and organist at St. Paul's Church in Strasbourg, entered into a heated debate with Adolphe Gessner, organist of the garrison church, St. Maurice, over the relative quality of the 'new' organs of the day (by primarily German builders) as compared with the 'vintage' French-leaning instruments from Silbermann and his son.
 Since these Silbermann organs also proved themselves as excellent vehicles for the music of Bach, it was not long before Albert Schweitzer, a native Alsacian from Gunsbach, joined in the fray, and the 'organ reform' movement was begun.

 Perhaps you will be able to join me over a glass of Alsacian wine to discuss the distinct qualities of German and French instruments, the relative merits of historicity and progress, and the delight we all should celebrate in differences.

-With hopes that the uncertainties of 2020 will be clarified in 2021, I invite you to consider coming along on our revived journey... an amazing Alsacian Adventure is guaranteed!
+With hopes that the uncertainties of 2020 and 2021 will be clarified in 2022, I invite you to consider coming along on our revived journey... an amazing Alsacian Adventure is guaranteed!